Use Case · June 6, 2026

 How do I reduce flaky captures on modern SPAs?

-Combine wait_for_selector, delay, and reduced_motion=true for more deterministic timing.
+Combine wait_for_selector, delay, and reduced_motion=true for more deterministic timing on JavaScript-heavy single-page applications.

 Build Your SaaS Screenshot Workflow